mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Views playground

 It's possible to combine `year`, `month`, and `date` selection views.
-Views will appear in the order they're included in the `views` array.
+The views will appear in the order they're included in the `views` array.

 {{"demo": "ViewsDatePicker.js"}}